Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 > The Informatics Gateway validates both the source IP address and AE Title when `rejectUnknownSources` is set to `true`.
 > When the Informatics Gateway is running in a container and data is coming from the localhost, the IP address may not be the same as the host IP address.
 In this case, open the log file and locate the association that failed; the log should indicate the correct IP address under `Remote host`.

+See [Data Plug-ins](../plug-ins/overview.md) to configure data plug-ins or create your own data plug-ins.

 ## Export Processed Results

 If exporting via DIMSE is required, add a DICOM destination: